jenkinsci/inedo-buildmaster-plugin/README.md

     * Removed option to copy variables from previous build (can add this back in if requested)
     * **Changed syntax** this was a hard call because this will cause problems for existing users migrating to this version of the plugin, however it proved to difficult to make this fully backwards compatible.
 My apologies in advance for any issues this decision may cause.
-    I will endeavor to avoid any breaking changes to this plugin in the future.
+    I will endeavour to avoid any breaking changes to this plugin in the future.

 ### Installing and configuring the plugin

 This plugin can be installed from any Jenkins installation connected to the Internet using the **Plugin Manager** screen.

-To configure the pluging, first you need an api key as from BuildMaster > Administration > Api Keys & Access Logs.
+To configure the plugin, first you need an API key as from BuildMaster > Administration > Api Keys & Access Logs.
 Without this the plugin won't be able access BuildMaster.

 Ensure that the following items are checked: